cybmeadow/offensive-security-tooling/Hydra/Hydra-lab.md

 ## 🛡️ TryHackMe Room - Hydra Brute-Force

-My hands-on experience using **Hydra**, a powerful tool for brute-forcing credentials across multiple protocols.
+My hands-on experience using **Hydra**, a powerful tool for brute-forcing credentials across multiple protocols including SSH, FTP, HTTP, and more.
 This project highlights my ability to analyze login mechanisms, craft attack strategies, and extract flags from deployed machines.

+---

+**Use Cases:**
+- Brute-force SSH, FTP, and web form credentials
+- Multi-threaded attacks for speed
+- Custom wordlists and username lists

 ---